cyrezdev/a11y-apca-sass/README.md

 }
 ```

-Get accessible color for a sub-fluent text.
+Get accessible color for a sub-fluent text:
 ```
 footer {
   --background-color: #222222;